shama-shaik23/playbook/README.md

 ansible-playbook Installation.yml
 =========================================

-- To run from master host, in inventory define the list of the hosts you want to manage
+- To run from master host, define the list of the hosts in the inventory file
 - in Installation.yml edit hosts
--
+- below is the command to run
  ansible-playbook -i inventory Installation.yml